Euclideon/vaultclient/docs/UserGuide.md

 > Check your internet access and license permissions and try again.
 For offline use, upgrade your license.

 I cannot log in?
 > Check your internet connection, your license status, and ensure you've used the correct URL, username and password.
-Make sure your URL has a closed bracket at the end of it if using the default server URL
+Make sure your URL has a closed bracket at the end of it if using the default server URL.

 I cannot connect to the vault, how do I resolve this issue?
 > Check your firewall or proxy settings, if running a proxy ensure the address is proxy.euclideon with the port number 80.